Half of All Kids with ADHD Have a Learning Disability or Related Condition

 Make sure that your physician takes a thorough history of your child before making a diagnosis.
 This will be crucial when distinguishing between ADHD and an ADHD comorbidity.
 Here are some guidelines to keep in mind when talking with the doctor and before starting a course of ADHD medication:

-- Symptoms and behaviors due to anxiety or depression — not ADHD — start at a specific time or occur only in certain circumstances.
+- Symptoms and behaviors due to anxiety or a mood disorder — not ADHD — start at a specific time or occur only in certain circumstances.